by Reny Taylor

-To be clear, this is by no means a coincidence but partially emerges out of the academic sphere.
-For instance, Intersectional Invisibility, a paper written by Valerie Purdie-Vaughns & Richard P. Eubach makes a similar claim.
-Conceding to decades old debates which assert that racially subordinate males (i.e. Black males) are targeted by the state through more lethal forms of violence, Vaughns & Eubach reinterpret those findings to suggest it is somehow because Black males are more privileged.
-Said differently, the paper contends that because racially subordinate men are men, they are valued more, more visible in society, and are regarded as prototypical members of society as opposed to racially subordinate women, and other multiple subordinate group identities.
-In essence, this paper argues that though Black men are murdered by the state more, it is only due to the fact that other subordinate groups experience “invisibility” and are hence not valued members of society.
+Said differently, the paper claims that because racially subordinate men, are men, they are valued more, more visible in society, and are regarded as prototypical members of society as opposed to racially subordinate women—and other multiple subordinate group identities.
+In essence, the paper argues that though Black men are murdered by the state more, it is only due to the fact that other subordinate groups experience “invisibility” and are hence not valued members of society.

-If we are not careful, we reproduce white supremacy and patriarchal logics in the very same spaces we claim to want it dismantled.
-We must abolish the activist-to-celebrity pipeline, and the uncritical acceptance of academic gymnastics in serious organizing spaces for Black liberation.
+In sum, if we are not careful, then we reproduce whiteness and patriarchal logics in the very same spaces we claim to want it dismantled.
+In the wake of the Black Lives Matter scandal, we must abolish the activist-to-celebrity pipeline, its inverse, and the uncritical acceptance of academic gymnastics into serious organizing spaces for Black liberation.

-Reny Taylor Jr. is an organizer and social philosophy student born and raised in the Washington DC area.
-Follow at @RenyTure.
+Reny Taylor is an organizer and social philosophy student born and raised in the Washington DC area.